simondelamarre/bigepathscript/README.md

   - ToText  // simply retrieve HTMLElement parsed to text
   - Material //  Not implemented - it will detect and retrieve materials dedicated to wears product items
   - Tags // not implementeed - thats a text processor that create string[] tags from text content
+  - Mannufacturer // not implemented due to unknown value on any tested websites

 - Basic Processor
   - by enabling image processor in your setup anevery images will be tagged and parsed to retrieve colors
-  - parser processor : add tags string[] to IMAGE from tensor image classifier module
+  - parser processor : add tags string[] to IMAGE from mobilenet image classifier module
   - color processor : get dominant from picture and retrieve list with weight

 - Exec